Skip to main content

 XII.
 Railroads

 XIII.
-World I & II: Includes detailed information on the College's experience during World War I and World War II.
+World I and II: Includes detailed information on the College's experience during World War I and World War II.
 While some of the chronological correspondence in Series I contains throughout the collection also addresses these experiences, this series is specific to the topic.

 The original order, or the physical arrangement, of the collection is thought to be the original filing order of E.G.’s Secretary Vera Carlson.
 The original filing order is retained through the box and folder numbers of this collection.